Introduction

 General Strength Training vs Goal-Specific Training

-Most people are doing general strength training.
+Most people are doing general strength training, and that’s great.
 When done consistently and progressed using the methods outlined above, this improves multiple qualities at the same time:

 - Strength (ability to produce force)